wp-plugins/quick-paypal-payments/readme.txt

 == Changelog ==

+= 3.7 =
+*	Better error reporting
+*	Option to link to Terms and Conditions
+*	Set maximum quantity
+*	CSS fix to overide theme settings for line heights

 = 3.6.4 =
 *	Add as many coupons as you like
 *	Duplicate coupons across multiple forms
 *	Set reference and amount without using shortcodes
 *	Pass form variables using queries

 = 3.6.3 =
 *	Bug fix, amounts over 1000 now work properly
 *	Added URL queries for reference, amount and coupon

 = 3.6.2 =
 *	Improved coupon support